 Brochures are versatile and effective marketing tools.
 When you need written information about your business to support an advertising campaign, or detailed facts about the new product you're launching or even a souvenir for interested visitors to your exhibition stand - brochures can do all these jobs - no sweat!
 And even though the current trend is to market online, brochures still hold their own as tangible complements to this.

 So it's important to get the design and printing of your brochure right.
-If you need a little guidance in this respect then read on for some confidence boosting tips on how to create your own brochure.
+If you need a little guidance in this respect then read on for some confidence-boosting tips for designing your first brochure.

 The British Dictionary Definitions cites a brochure as;